Contact Vicki

 Click here to find out more about Birth Mapping

-Another thing to consider is if you do not feel your care providers are supporting your wants and needs, then you have a choice – you can stay and accept the care that is being offered to you or change providers to a more supportive one.
+If you feel your care providers are not supporting your wants and needs, remember that you have a choice: you can either stay and accept the care being offered or seek out a provider who better aligns with your preferences.

-Remember, with choice comes responsibility and consequences – so you have to own those choices – you have to own your birth.
+With choice comes responsibility and consequences, so it’s important to take ownership of those decisions—you have to own your birth.

 Back to Basics Birth Plan Template